top of page

 She has worn many hats, having been involved in volunteer management, outreach, Peer Groups, Covered California education and Clinic Administration in her time here.

-She has a passion for cats, writing, organizing/crafting, vintage fashion, the spiritual and occult, open-world and tabletop RPG video games, J-Pop and KPop.
+She has a passion for cats, writing, organizing/crafting, vintage fashion, the spiritual and occult, open-world and tabletop RPG games, J-Pop and KPop.

 Board